Frequently asked questions

 Remember any available cash held on your account will be used to pay fees first over any pending income withdrawal.
 So if you’re planning on making withdrawals from your drawdown plan, you’ll need to make sure you have enough available cash to cover both your fees and withdrawals.

 Please see the drawdown charges page for full details, including dealing charges.

 What happens if there's not enough cash in my account?

 If there isn’t enough cash in your SIPP to pay charges each month, we’ll take charges from any cash in your HL Fund and Share Account (if you have one).
-As a last resort, we’ll sell some of your investments to cover charges, which costs £1.50 per deal.
+If there’s not enough cash in your account, we’ll sell some of your investments to cover charges.
+To sell shares, we'll charge £1.50 per deal.
+There is no charge to sell funds.
 Full details can be found in our terms and conditions.